-BREAKING MACHINES: A HISTORY OF THE TECHNOLOGICAL SELF
+BREAKING MACHINES: A CULTURAL HISTORY OF TECHNOLOGICAL FAILURE

 This project explores how and why “reliability” went from being a property of people to a virtue of mechanisms.
 Its key finding is that technological reliability emerged at the intersection of evolving technical theories about machine “perfection” and historically-specific concerns over the technological self.
 Taking a long view of its subject, the study begins with the French Revolutionary project of building unfailing machines, situating them at the intersection of the contemporary mechanical arts, 18th-century sentimentalism, and concerns about the collapse of the Old Regime’s corporatist structures; it traces those ideas through 19th-century French descriptive geometry and machine theory, changing understandings of “accident” in industrial machinery, and concepts of “freedom” and “tolerance” in British and German engineering.
 It concludes with the rise of reliability engineering in mid 20th-century America and the politically-resonant attempts to locate reliability itself at the intersection of cybernetics, neurology, electrical engineering, and probabilistic logic.

 To explore how we might produce alternative histories, I organized a conference in May 2013: “Materiality: Objects and Idioms in Historical Studies of Science and Technology.”
 The aim of the conference was to explore materiality as both historical object and emerging idiom in our field.
 On one hand, we sought to push into new sites of inquiry: How do we historicize materiality?
 When does materiality become a concern for historical actors and for scholars?
 How do the specific, local materialities of scientific and technical work figure in the wide-scale sweep of historical developments?
 But alongside new sites and questions, we set out to explore emerging research tools and modes of scholarly expression that moved beyond traditional text into sounds, visuals and objects.